tfsec/tfsec.github.io/_docs/aws/config/aggregate-all-regions.md

 ---
+title: aws-config-aggregate-all-regions
-title: Config configuration aggregator should be using all regions for source
+description: Config configuration aggregator should be using all regions for source
 shortcode: aws-config-aggregate-all-regions
 legacy: AWS085
 summary: Config configuration aggregator should be using all regions for source